biggaji/0xRecommend/README.md

 # 0xRecommend
-Basic recommendation engine implementation in nodejs
+A machine learning course recommendation engine implementation in Nodejs using TensorFlow.js